5v1988/kanstructor/README.md

 ## Installation

-**IMPORTANT:** Since this package is node based project, let's remember to install `node` and `npm` as pre-requisites before setting up the project.
-[Refer here for more info.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+**IMPORTANT:** Given this package is a node project, let's ensure to install `node` and `npm` as pre-requisites before setting up the project.
+[For further info.](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ```sh
 npx setup-dance-studio demo-project